 - If your hair is curly or wavy, it’s best to straighten it before using the split end remover.
 Results will be more even this way.

-- Divide your hair in small strands.
+- Divide your hair into small strands.

 - Open the hair plate and select the correct arrow (it needs to point to the floor).